Infectious Disease · Mycobacterial Infections

 1

-Primary pulmonary tuberculosis typically presents with a Ghon focus in the lower lobes and ipsilateral hilar lymphadenopathy, collectively known as the Ghon complex.
+Primary pulmonary tuberculosis typically presents with a Ghon focus in the subpleural mid-lung zone (lower upper lobes / upper lower lobes) and ipsilateral hilar lymphadenopathy, collectively known as the Ghon complex.

 Confidence: